 Yolo(You Only Looks One) Model

 Yolo Model was discovered in 2015, In the previous object models, the model doesn’t look at the complete image instead it looks at the part of the image.
 But in the YOLO Algorithm networks looks one time before giving the output image.
 The entire extraction and classification are done in single networks.
-Yolo algorithm is defined in detail in the article ”Yolo algorithm for object detection”.
+The Yolo algorithm is defined in detail in the article ”Yolo algorithm for object detection”.

-Use Cases of Object Detection
+Applications of Object Detection

 Object detection technology is used in different ways through the implementation of computer vision and AI.
 It is really prevailing in our daily lives so let’s discuss how it is widely being used in our daily lives.

 Object detection is in autonomous driving.
 Self-driving cars use object detection to spot and locate objects like pedestrians, traffic signals, and other vehicles around them and identify the need of whether to turn the accelerator, brake, or move the vehicle making the flow of the journey streamlined and reaching the destination safely and efficiently.

 Object detection models have used face detection, to detect faces, emotions, or behavior of a person, which is widely used in schools for automated attendance, Banks for detection of employee faces ensuring KYC, and you unlocking your phone through face detection.
 It is also used in person detecting or counting crowds in areas like malls, shops, parks, etc.

 Object detection in retail is used very smartly keeping the manual retailing system aside and introducing automatic flow by tracking objects monitoring which item is picked by whom, having a check-in of shelf space, check-in of inventory stock, and gathering customer experience and satisfaction.